Ahmed-Elrayes/dynamic-form-builder/README.md

 - `getData()`: Returns the form configuration
 - `getModalInstance()`: Returns the modal instance
 - `collectFormInputs()`: Returns a map of field names to input elements
+- `clearForm()`: Clears all inputs and validations, effectively reinitializing the form
 - `destroy()`: Cleans up resources

 ### ThemeManager